zabbix-tools/g2z/README.md

 ```

 There are a few different item types you may register.
 Each requires an agent
-item key name, some test parameters and a handler function to Zabbix to call
+item key name, some test parameters and a handler function for Zabbix to call
 when it receives a request for the registered item key.

 Compile your project with: